LAURYMEOW/Credit_Risk_Analysis/README.md

 ![](https://github.com/LAURYMEOW/Credit_Risk_Analysis/blob/main/Module-17-Challenge-Resources/Resources/SMOTE%20Oversample.png)

-In this model we can't see any improve on the metrics of the high risk class over the Random Oversampling model results a pesar de que el accuracy score tuvo una ligera mejoria.
+In this model we can't see any improve on the metrics of the high risk class over the Random Oversampling model results although the accuracy score had a slight improvement.

 The following model belongs to the category of Under sample model.
 In these model the size of the majority class is decreased. #### Here we only uses actual data.